Kazuo Sakamaki: Later life and death

 Sakamaki married and raised a family.
+Though he privately published his memoirs, he avoided discussing his wartime experiences with his family.
+His eldest son, Kiyoshi, however, following a conversation with his father and after visiting the family of Kiyoshi Inagaki, thought he might have been named in memory of his father's wartime comrade.

-He worked with the Toyota Motor Corporation, becoming president of its Brazilian subsidiary in 1969.
+Sakamaki joined the Toyota Motor Corporation, and put his English abilities to good use while managing export sales for the company.
+He became president of its Brazilian subsidiary in 1969.
 In 1983, he returned to Japan and continued working for Toyota before retiring in 1987.
-Outside of writing a memoir, Sakamaki refused to speak about the war until 1991, when he attended a historical conference at the National Museum of the Pacific War in Fredericksburg, Texas.
+Apart from his memoirs, Sakamaki refused to speak about the war until 1991, when he attended a historical conference at the National Museum of the Pacific War in Fredericksburg, Texas.
 He reportedly cried at the conference when he was reunited with his submarine (which was on display at the museum) for the first time in 50 years.

 He spent the rest of his life in Japan until his death in 1999 at the age of 81.